ADGEfficiency/energy-py-linear/docs/docs/assets/evs.md

-# Electric Vehicle Charging

-Optimize an electric vehicle charging station using `epl.EVs`.

-Control a number of EV chargers to charge a number of charge events.
+The `epl.EVs` asset is suitable for modelling electric vehicle charging, with multiple chargers and charge events.

+## Assumptions

 Chargers are configured by their size given in `charger_mws`.

 A `charge_event` is a time interval where an EV can be charged.
 This is given as a boolean 2D array, with one binary digit for each charge event, interval pairs.

 Each charge event has a required amount of electricity `charge_event_mwh`, that can be delivered when the `charge_event` is 1.
 The model is constrained so that each charge event receives all of it's `charge_event_mwh`.

+## Use

 Optimize two 100 MWe chargers for 4 charge events over 5 intervals: